 - Descartes, Selected Philosophical Writings, tr.
 J. Cottingham, R. Stoothoff and D. Murdoch (Cambridge). - Leibniz, Philosophical Essays, ed.
 R. Ariew and D. Garber (Hackett). - Spinoza, The Ethics, Treatise on the Emendation of the Intellect, and Selected Letters, tr.
 S. Shirley, ed.
 S. Feldman (Hackett).

-The above texts should be available at the Literary Guillotine.
+The above texts should be available at the Literary Guillotine, and they will also be put on reserve at McHenry.
 Readings not from texts on the above list are available on ecommons.

 Readings